FrizzyDev/PoeDDSExtractor/README.md

 ToolsUnpacker up = new ToolsUnpacker ( );
 up.exportBat ( convertBatLocation );

-GPPK gppk = new GPPK( gppkLocation, contentLocation, false, true ); //false boolean is for duplication, not working yet. true is for overwrite.
+GGPK ggpk = new GGPK( gppkLocation, contentLocation, false, true ); //false boolean is for duplication, not working yet. true is for overwrite.
-Optional < File >  opt = gppk.extractUIImagesTXT( contentLocation, outputLocation ); //The uiimages.txt must be extracted first in the event of extracting EVERYTHING
+Optional < File >  opt = ggpk.extractUIImagesTXT( contentLocation, outputLocation ); //The uiimages.txt must be extracted first in the event of extracting EVERYTHING

 opt.ifPresent( uiimagestxt -> {
-  gppk.setOverwrite( false );
+  ggpk.setOverwrite( false );
   Map < File, List < String > > allTextures = gppk.extractEverything( contentLocation, outputLocation, uiimagestxt ); //Extracts all .dds files

   DDSConverter converter = new DDSConverter( convertBatLocation, texConvLocation, false ); // false boolean is for overwrite.